An inflation gauge tracked by the Fed slows to still-high 6%

-- Excluding volatile food and energy prices, so-called core inflation over the previous 12 months was 5%, less than the 5.2% annual increase in September

 Thursday's report from the Commerce Department showed that prices rose 6% in October from a year earlier.
-That was down from 6.3% year-over-year increase in September.
-Excluding volatile food and energy prices, so-called core inflation over the previous 12 months was 5%, less than the 5.2% annual increase in September.
+That was the smallest increase since November 2021 and was down from a 6.3% year-over-year rise in September.
+Excluding volatile food and energy prices, so-called core inflation over the previous 12 months was 5%, less than the 5.2% in September.

+On a month-to-month basis, prices rose 0.3% from September to October.
+For core prices, the increase was 0.2%.

+The report also showed that consumers spent more in October, even after adjusting for inflation, a sign of their continued willingness to keep spending in the face of high prices.
+Spending increased 0.8% from September to October, or 0.5% after accounting for price increases.
+At the same time, after-tax income, adjusted for inflation, rose 0.4%.

 Responding to the worst inflation bout since the early 1980s, the Fed has raised its benchmark rate six times since March, and its past four hikes have each been by a hefty three-quarters of a point.
 The central bank is hoping to engineer the difficult task of bringing inflation down to its 2% annual target without causing a recession in the process.